cmake-basis/BASIS/README.txt

   Binary Package
   --------------

-  For details on where the built executables and libraries, the auxiliary data, and the documentation files are installed, please refer to the INSTALL file.
+  Please refer to the INSTALL file for details on where the built executables and libraries, the auxiliary data, and the documentation files are installed.